camille-ezk/laravel-planetscale/readme.md

 Then customize the values in the config. **NOTE:** If you take this approach we *STRONGLY RECOMMEND* that you still use enviroment variables or some other secrets storage at least for your service token and service token ID for security.

-5. Replase the `php artisan migrate` command in your deployment script or process with this:
+5. Replace the `php artisan migrate` command in your deployment script or process with this:

 ``` bash
 php artisan pscale:migrate